dan-k-k/vocal-gate/README.md

 * **Live Streaming:** Twitch, YouTube Live, Kick, Facebook Gaming
 * **Podcasting:** Spotify, Apple Podcasts, Patreon
-* **Video Content:** YouTube VODs, TikTok, Instagram Reels *STREAMERS: The AI model requires a 750ms lookahead to work.
+* **Video Content:** YouTube VODs, TikTok, Instagram Reels

+* **IF RECORDING LIVE**: The AI model requires a 750ms lookahead to work.
 You MUST delay your webcam/game or app audio/game or app video/anything else by 750ms in OBS (etc.) to keep everything in sync!*

 #### Can be used in:
 * **Broadcasting:** OBS Studio, Streamlabs, vMix